nmb10/jtrack/README.md

 # jtrack
-Minimalistic time tracking tool app for jira issues.
-Just start timer, stop timer and log time to jira.
+Minimalistic local time tracking tool for jira issues.
+Just start the timer, stop the timer and log time to jira.

 ## Installation: